Alfred Hitchcock Presents

 Alfred Hitchcock Presents is an American television anthology series created, hosted and produced by Alfred Hitchcock, airing on CBS and NBC, alternately, between 1955 and 1965.
 It features dramas, thrillers, and mysteries.
-Between 1962 and 1965, it was renamed The Alfred Hitchcock Hour.
-Hitchcock directed only 17 episodes during its run.
+In 1962, it was renamed The Alfred Hitchcock Hour.
+Hitchcock directed 18 of the series' 361 episodes.

 By the time the show premiered on October 2, 1955, Hitchcock had been directing films for over three decades.
 In the 21st century, Time magazine named Alfred Hitchcock Presents as one of "The 100 Best TV Shows of All Time".
 The Writers Guild of America ranked it #79 on their list of the 101 Best-Written TV Series, tying it with Monty Python's Flying Circus, Star Trek: The Next Generation and Upstairs, Downstairs.
 In 2021, Rolling Stone ranked it 18th on its list of 30 Best Horror TV Shows of All Time.

 History

 Alfred Hitchcock Presents is well known for its title sequence.
 The camera fades in on a simple line-drawing caricature of Hitchcock's rotund profile (which Hitchcock drew), to the theme music of Charles Gounod's "Funeral March of a Marionette" (suggested by Hitchcock's long-time musical collaborator Bernard Herrmann).
 Hitchcock appears in silhouette from the right edge of the screen, and then walks to center screen to eclipse the caricature.
 The caricature drawing and Gounod's "Funeral March of a Marionette" have become indelibly associated with Hitchcock in popular culture.